 (Note: Faith communities are listed in alphabetical order.)

-First Presbyterian Church in Elizabethton is a "green congregation" that has led many efforts to share their visions and values in the Tri-Cities region.
-(Click "About Us" and then "A Green Congregation" to read their "green covenant" and for downloads and other information.)
-They demonstrate ways that active participants take on leadership roles and make things happen...ranging from Peace Marches, to rainbarrel construction, to composting and grounds management, to support for native and indigenous peoples through sales of their artwork.
+First Presbyterian Church in Elizabethton has led many efforts to share their visions and values in the Tri-Cities region.
+Read the description of their actions as a green congregation (scroll down to that section).
+They demonstrate ways that active participants take on leadership roles and make things happen...ranging from Peace Marches, to rain barrel construction, to composting and grounds management, to support for native and indigenous peoples through sales of their artwork.
 In 2010 First Pres was awarded a GINI "Justice" Award for its annual Dennis Cove steam clean ups.
 In 2012 GINI recognized their work advocating against Mountain Top Removal, with a second "Justice" Award.

 GINI Members prepare for a Johnson City urban steam clean up in 2012, inspired by First Presbyterian's clean ups in Carter County; First Presbyterian members provide materials and safety instruction.